Author: Dr. Theo Notteboom

 - Durability.
 The sustainability of a port’s competitive advantage depends upon the rate at which the underlying resources and capabilities depreciate in time.
 A core competence should therefore possess a high degree of durability.
 For example, as port technology evolves very rapidly, a competitive advantage purely based on technological competencies is less durable than one based on the port’s reputation.
 Therefore, port management will have to invest relatively more in the former competence in order to retain its durable character.

 - Transferability.
 This element is related to location-bound as well as port-specific advantages not bound to a location.
 The higher the immobility of resources and capabilities needed for building up competitive advantage, the lower the transferability.
 High immobility can result from geographical factors, high transaction costs, or imperfect information.
 It discourages competing ports from imitating strategies.
-If a competing port faces little or no difficulty acquiring the necessary resources and capabilities to imitate a competitive advantage, the latter will be short-lived.
+If a competing port faces little or no difficulty acquiring the necessary resources and capabilities to imitate a competitive advantage that will be short-lived.

 - Replicability.
 If a competing port can not or does not wish to ‘buy’ the valuable resources and capabilities needed to gain success, it can always try to acquire these resources by internal investments.
 However, the non-replicability of resources reflects the difficulties associated with successfully developing resources and capabilities internally.

-Besides these five elements, the port’s ability to appropriate the returns of a specific resource or capability is important in view of building sustainable competitive advantage.
+Besides these five elements, the port’s ability to appropriate the returns of a specific resource or capability is important for building sustainable competitive advantage.
 This means that a resource or capability of a particular port will be more valuable if the port succeeds in directing all resulting returns and profits to the port and not to third parties.

 4. Determinants of Port Competitiveness